+Participant Information

-Information About You Section Last Name, First Name, Middle Initial
+Last Name, First Name, Middle Initial

 Your full name is required in order to properly identify your account.
 This must exactly match the name on our system or this request cannot be processed.
-Please login to your online account at www.msrs.state.mn.us or review your most recent account statement to determine how your name appears on our records.
+Please login to your account online at www.msrs.state.mn.us or reference your most recent account statement to determine how your name appears on our records.